johan162/hpdf_table/docs/GettingStarted.md

 }
 ```

-In the example directory ou can find the full code for the setup and stroke function in for example @ref tut_ex01.c "tut_ex01.c"
+In the `examples` directory the full source code for the setup and stroke function can be found
+in all the tutorial examples, for example @ref tut_ex01.c "tut_ex01.c".
 They are very basic and follows the standard hpdf library methodology.
+The `setup_hpdf()`
-The `setup_hpdf()` creates a new document and a A4 page and the `stroke_pdfdoc()` strokes the document to the given output file.
+creates a new document and one A4 page and the `stroke_pdfdoc()` strokes the document to the given output file.

 In the following we will focus only on the `create_table_<NAME_OF_EXAMPLE>()` function which
 will use the two parameters `pdf_doc` and `pdf_page` to refer to the document and page to